 Escalation Protocols: Defined procedures for handling unusual situations or requests that require specialized expertise.

-Training Materials: Comprehensive education resources that enable staff to handle DSARs effectively and confidently.
+Training Materials: Comprehensive education resources that enable staff to handle DSARs effectively and confidently, supported by structured employee GDPR training programs and best practices.

 Quality Assurance Programs